nbedos/termtosvg/man/termtosvg.md

 See the [dedicated manual page](termtosvg-templates.md) for more details.

 ## ENVIRONMENT
-termtosvg will spawn the shell specified by the SHELL environment variable, or ``/bin/sh`` if the variable does not exist.
-Spawning a new shell is necessary so that termtosvg can act as an intermediary between the shell and the pseudo terminal and capture all the data sent to the terminal.
+In case the `--command` option is not specified, termtosvg will spawn the shell specified by the SHELL environment variable, or `/bin/sh` if the variable is not set.

 ## EXAMPLES